 How Long Does It Last?

-Keratin is semi-permanent and may last on natural hair for 3-6 months, depending on your hair care habits.
+Keratin is a semi-permanent treatment and may last on natural hair for 3-6 months, depending on your hair care habits.

 Risks And Side Effects

 Keratin-based hair products contain formaldehyde in large concentrations.
 The FDA recognizes formaldehyde as a human carcinogen, as prolonged exposure to this chemical may cause certain types of cancers (2).
 The procedure often releases a strong-smelling gas that may trigger (3):